-Headaches are a commonly reported symptom and are known to affect 47% of the population with Cervical Headaches and account for 15–20% of all chronic recurrent headaches.
+Headaches are a commonly reported symptom and are known to affect 47% of the population among which Cervical Headaches account for 15–20% of all chronic recurrent headaches.
 Women are four times more likely to be affected than men (Racicki S et al. 2013).
 Cervical headaches, referred to as cervicogenic headaches, are more commonly associated following a neck trauma such as a Whiplash injury (but not necessary).

 International Headache Society (IHS) classified about 14 different types and subcategories of headache.
 The headaches are classified under primary caused by vascular origin, and secondary resulting from inflammation, head, and neck injuries.
 Cervical headache or Cervicogenic headache is of secondary type.